 Table of Contents

-April marks Sexual Assault Awareness Month, a pivotal time to shed light on sexual violence, honor survivors’ resilience, and encourage meaningful societal change.
-Whether you’re a survivor, a family member, or an advocate, this month calls on us all to foster understanding, offer support, and become active participants in prevention efforts.
+April marks Sexual Assault Awareness Month, a pivotal time to shed light on sexual violence, honor survivorsโ resilience, and encourage meaningful societal change.
+Whether youโre a survivor, a family member, or an advocate, this month calls on us all to foster understanding, offer support, and become active participants in prevention efforts.
 For survivors, seeking justice can be a crucial part of the healing process.
-Pursuing a personal injury claim against a perpetrator or negligent party can provide not only financial compensation for damages like medical expenses and emotional trauma but also a sense of empowerment and accountability.
-Understanding your legal options is an important step toward reclaiming your voice and rights.
+Pursuing a personal injury claim against a perpetrator or negligent party can provide financial compensation for damages like medical expenses and emotional trauma, as well as a sense of empowerment and accountability.
+Understanding your legal options is essential for reclaiming your voice and rights.

-If you’re unsure what to do next after an assault, remember that you’re not alone.
-The compassionate sexual assault attorneys at Arash Law are here to listen, answer your questions, and help you understand your legal options with care and respect.
-If you’re considering legal action or wondering whether you need a personal injury lawyer, we’re ready to support you every step of the way, with a no-win, no-pay promise and the care you deserve.
+If youโre unsure what to do next after an assault, know that resources are available.
+The sexual assault attorneys at Arash Law can review your situation, answer your questions, and explain the legal options that may apply.
+If youโre considering legal action or wondering whether you may need a personal injury lawyer, our team is available to provide guidance.

 By the 1980s and 90s, advocacy expanded nationally, culminating in the landmark Violence Against Women Act (VAWA) of 1994.
 This law emphasized prevention and survivor support by funding investigations, prosecuting violent crimes, requiring restitution, and letting survivors file civil lawsuits when prosecutors chose not to pursue criminal charges.